Miss Universe Philippines 2021

-Miss Universe Philippines 2021 was the second edition of the Miss Universe Philippines pageant.
-The coronation night of the pageant was held on September 30, 2021 at the Henann Resort Convention Center in Alona Beach, Panglao, Bohol, Philippines.
-Originally scheduled to be held on September 25, 2021, the event was postponed to September 30, 2021 due to the sudden surge of COVID-19 cases in the Philippines.
+Miss Universe Philippines 2021 was the second Miss Universe Philippines pageant, held at the Henann Resort Convention Center in Alona Beach, Panglao, Bohol, on 30 September 2021.
+Originally scheduled to be held on 25 September 2021, the event was postponed to 30 September 2021 due to the sudden surge of COVID-19 cases in the Philippines.

-The coronation night was exclusively livestreamed by ABS-CBN through KTX.ph on September 30, 2021 with a delayed telecast on GMA Network on October 3, 2021.
-Rabiya Mateo of Iloilo City crowned Beatrice Luigi Gomez of Cebu City as her successor at the end of the event.
-Gomez represented the Philippines at the Miss Universe 2021 pageant in Eilat, Israel in December 2021, where she placed in the Top 5.
+Rabiya Mateo of Iloilo City crowned Beatrice Luigi Gomez of Cebu City as Miss Universe Philippines 2021 at the end of the event.
+Gomez eventually represented the Philippines at the Miss Universe 2021 pageant in Eilat, Israel in December 2021 and finished as a finalist.

+Contestants from twenty-eight localities competed in this edition.
+The pageant was hosted by KC Montero.
+Filipino singers Sam Concepcion and Michael Pangilinan performed as musical guests.

 Background

 Location and date

-On July 14, 2021, the organization announced that the coronation for the Miss Universe Philippines 2021 pageant will be on September 25, 2021.

-On September 19, 2021, the organization announced that the coronation night set on September 25, 2021 was postponed due to the COVID-19 pandemic.

-On September 24, 2021, it was announced that the finals would be held on September 30, 2021 at the Henann Resort Convention Center in Alona Beach, Panglao, Bohol.
+On 14 July 2021, the organization announced that the coronation for the Miss Universe Philippines 2021 pageant will be on 25 September 2021.
+However, on 19 September 2021, the organization announced that the coronation night set on 25 September 2021 was postponed due to the sudden surge of COVID-19 cases in the Philippines.
+On 24 September 2021, it was announced that the finals would be held on 30 September 2021 at the Henann Resort Convention Center in Alona Beach, Panglao, Bohol.

 Selection of participants

-On May 8, 2021, the organization launched its search for the next Filipina who will represent the Philippines at the Miss Universe 2021 competition.
-The final submission of application was on July 15, 2021.
+On 8 May 2021, the organization launched its search for the next Filipina who will represent the Philippines at the Miss Universe 2021 competition.
+The final submission of application was on 15 July 2021.